 We may face claims by third parties that our products or technology infringe their patents or other intellectual property rights in the future.
 Any claim of infringement could cause us to incur substantial costs defending against the claim, even if the claim is invalid, and could distract the attention of our management.
 If any of our products are found to violate third-party proprietary rights, we may be required to pay substantial damages.
 In addition, we may be required to re-engineer our products or seek to obtain licenses from third parties to continue to offer our products.
-Any efforts to re-engineer our products or obtain licenses on commercially reasonable terms may not be successful, which would prevent us from selling our products, and in any case, could substantially increase our costs and have a material adverse effect on our business, financial condition and results of operations.
+Any efforts to re-engineer our products or obtain licenses from third parties to continue to seek to obtain any case, could substantially increase our costs and have a material adverse effect on our business, financial condition and results of operations.